mattjh1/mattjh-blog/content/post/home-server-part6.md

 I run this test, deliberately, every couple of months — same way you should test a UPS by yanking the wall plug.
 A fallback you've never failed over to is not a fallback, it's a rumor.

+*(Narrator: it was a rumor.
+See the update at the end for why this test had a blind spot.)*

 ## What This Didn't Solve

 A few honest caveats:

-- **When the server is down, local services are down.** The fallback carries the rewrites, so DNS is consistent — but the rewrites still point at `192.168.30.10`, and nothing is answering there if the server is off.
-That's the correct behaviour.
-It does mean any LAN-only service without a Cloudflare tunnel path disappears entirely during a server outage.
-None of mine are in that state, but the day one is I'll need to remember this distinction.
+- **When the server is down, DNS itself keeps working**  — the router's AdGuard instance answers queries just fine, and the internet, LAN routing, and every other device on the network are unaffected.
+What's down is anything that depends on the server: the actual services behind those rewritten domains, and the Cloudflare tunnel that exposes them externally, since cloudflared runs on the same host.
+The fallback resolver's job was never to keep services alive — it's to keep DNS *consistent* so that when the server comes back, nothing needs re-resolving.
+That's a network-level guarantee, not a service-level one, and the two are easy to conflate.
 - **The container tooling is barebones.** RouterOS containers don't have Docker's update flow, the resource introspection, or years of community recipes.
 Updating AdGuard is "pull the new image, swap it in, restart."
 Treat them as appliances, not as a second Docker host.

 ## What's Next